ElenaBedolla/RepositorioDeCrujos/README.md

 0 * * * * bash /opt/lampp/htdocs/RepossitorioHindu/test_setup.sh setup

+You can access the jobs file easily through the crontab -e command.

 The requeriments for this project are in the document named "Requeriments.txt".

 **Conclusions:**